ksenia312/nearby_service/.github/pull_request_template.md

 ---

-Thank you for contributing to the project!
 Your effort is appreciated 💗